-- Running Gag: Tetrax, regarding his friend Gluto having never-before-mentioned abilities."Who knew?"
+- Running Gag: Tetrax, regarding his friend Gluto having never-before-mentioned abilities.
+Even Myaxx says this when it's found out that Azmuth was actually a Grey Matter."Who knew?"

 - Roaring Rampage of Revenge: When Azmuth brushes off Gwen's alleged death as none of his concern, an enraged Ben transforms into Cannonbolt and attacks the creator of the Omnitrix, completely intending to kill him.

 - Sanity Slippage: Granted Vilgax is anything but sane but his imprisonment in the Null Void has cost much of his rationale to fade.
 His twitchy eye is an indication to it.